savantcare/ptfile/ptclient/faq.md

 $ yarn install or npm install

 # serve with hot reload at localhost:3000
-$ yarn dev or npm dev
+$ yarn dev or npm run dev

 # build for production and launch server
 $ yarn build or npm build